ibm-cloud-docs/sap/sap-terraform-background-hana-standalone-vsi.md

 *	Allow inbound SSH traffic (TCP port 22)

 After the successful deployment of the infrastructure, the Terraform script calls the Ansible Playbook, which automatically installs the SAP application.
-Access creating single-tier virtual private cloud for SAP by using Terraform to get the detailed steps about using Terraform only for the creation of a VPC for SAP.
+Access creating single-tier VPC for SAP by using Terraform to get the detailed steps about using Terraform only for the creation of a VPC for SAP.

 ## Ansible for SAP installation
 {: #sap-hana-ansible-for-install}